 In response to the rise in Anti-Asian/American and xenophobic harassment, Hollaback! has partnered with Asian Americans Advancing Justice | AAJC to adapt its free bystander intervention training as well as offer a de-escalation training to meet this moment.

-Training sessions are available through May and June.
+Training sessions are available through the summer.
 Click here to learn more and to register.